lgardner462/wa1/README.md

 <h2> LOGGING IN WITH SSH ON LINUX/MAC </h2>

-1. If your local machine username is different from your cluster username, include the -l flag followed by your cluster username.
-This should go before the login node name.
-This would look something like:
+We have included a config file to streamline the process of logging into the cluster, the config file assumes the .zip was extracted to the home (~) directory

+* If the engaging-key folder is in your home (~) directory:

+Logging into Centos 6 environment

+-  ssh -F ~/engaging-key/linux/config eofe4.mit.edu

+ OR

+-  ssh -F ~/engaging-key/linux/config eofe5.mit.edu

+Logging into Centos 7 environment

-    - ssh -l engagingusername eofe7.mit.edu
+-  ssh -F ~/engaging-key/linux/config eofe7.mit.edu

-2. If your PRIVATE ssh key is not in the place (~/.ssh/id_rsa ) then you will need to use the -i flag followed by the path to your private key.
-This should go before the login node name.
-If I unzipped the folder to my ~/Downloads directory it would look something like this:
+* If the engaging-key folder is not in your home (~) directory

+  1. Open the config file with the text editor of your choice and change the path in the line that says "IdentityFile" to the location of your engaging-key.
+  2. Use the -F flag followed by the path to your config file when logging into the cluster

+Logging into Centos 6 environment

+-  ssh -F /path/to/config/file eofe4.mit.edu

+ OR

-    - ssh -i ~/Downloads/engaging-cluster/engagingusername_id_rsa eofe7.mit.edu
+-  ssh -F ~/path/to/config/file eofe5.mit.edu

-    Notice we are using the id_rsa which is the private key.
-This is NOT the same as using id_rsa.pub, which won't work

-3. If both of the above are true, then you can combine the two flags to get something like the following:
+Logging into Centos 7 environment

-    - ssh -l engagingusername -i ~/Downloads/engaging-cluster/engagingusername_id_rsa eofe7.mit.edu
+-  ssh -F /path/to/config/file eofe7.mit.edu

-4. If you are prompted for a passphrase *for your key* then you are on the right track.
-This passphrase will be the one you generated at the account request.

-5. If you are presented with a prompt such as this:

-     engagingusername@eofe7.mit.edu's password:

-   then you have gone too far, this may be caused by mistyping your command, or trying the wrong SSH key password 3 times in a row.

 <h2> Troubleshooting </h2>

-1. Login to the cluster is via SSH key only, if you forget your SSH key password then you will need to generate a new set of SSH keys and send the public portion (id_rsa.pub) to engaging-admin@techsquare.com
+1. Login to the cluster is via SSH key only, if you forget your SSH key passphrase or lose your keys then you will need to generate a new set of SSH keys and send the public portion (id_rsa.pub) to engaging-admin@techsquare.com

-2. If you are logging in from a different computer you will need to either copy your private key generated at account creation to the other computer, or you will need to generate another set of keys and send them to engaging-admin@techsquare.com
+2. If you are logging in from a different computer you will need to either copy your private key (engaging-key) generated at account creation to the other computer, or you will need to generate another set of keys and send them to engaging-admin@techsquare.com